ToyotaInfoTech/RAMN/docs/hardware/screens.rst

 We selected those screens mainly because they can be powered by 5V but controlled by 3.3V logic, without external components.

-..warning:: For now, we only tested screens for the J5 pin sockets.
+.. warning:: We only tested screens for the J5 pin sockets.
 Other screens are not guaranteed to work.

 Compatible Screens
 ------------------